qtlark/GMNet/README.md

         └── *.png
 ```

-and more information can be found in the paper or the table below:
+and more information can be found in the paper and the table below:

 |             |      Synthetic Dataset      |     Real-world Dataset      |
 | :---------: | :-------------------------: | :-------------------------: |